jmfinnegan12/Jim_Portfolio/README.md

 ## [PDF Highlighter](https://github.com/jmfinnegan12/pdf/blob/main/PDF%20Highlight.ipynb)
 - built a program to highlight text on a PDF with over 3,000 labels
-- provides accurate, up to date production tracking for a $1.8 million project
+- provides accurate, up to date production tracking for two projects, each worth $1.8 million

 <br/>